The Convergence: Short Short Fiction

 The young woman walked by every day with her donkey and load of firewood.
 I made a point of never missing those few moments when our eyes would meet, and she would smile and wave.

 I was driving home from work one day, anxious to see her.
 A firetruck sped past, siren blaring and lights flashing.
 It turned onto my street, and I followed close behind.
 The air was filled with smoke that billowed up from my house.
-Everything I owned, all the photos I had brought from my mom’s house, were burning.
-At that moment I decided what I would do, but, as far as I knew, the only access to the enchanted world and the woman I loved, would soon be gone.
+Everything I owned was burning.
+At that moment I decided what I wanted to do, but, as far as I knew, the only access to the enchanted world and the woman I loved, was already gone.

 I parked my car and was halfway to the house before anyone knew what I was up to.
 Policemen and emergency personnel came at me from both sides and from behind.
 Someone had already beaten down the front door, so I launched myself into the inferno.
 Heat and smoke made breathing impossible so I held my breath and charged straight toward the enchanted room.